 Most gasoline sold at retail pumps across the United States is E10 - meaning that it is actually a blend of 90% petrol and 10% ethanol.
 While the government says ethanol is ok, wouldn't you feel better putting real gasoline in your engines?

-TruFuel contains no ethanol and is free of other additives that retail gasoline has, plus it comes in easy to use containers.
+TruFuel contains no ethanol and is free of other additives that retail gasoline has.
+It also comes in easy-to-use containers so that you can avoid spilling and making a mess.

 Ethanol was sold to Americans as a way to reduce dependence on foreign oil and at the same time provide a renewable energy source that sent money to the pockets of hard-working American farmers.
 That's all great stuff, but few people focused on the negative aspects.
 Luckily, for most automobiles, the blend is "acceptable" since the engines have a lower RPM than you'd find in a lawnmower or string trimmer, auto engines are typically built better, and there's less chance that they are going to sit with a half-full tank of gas over a long cold winter without being used.